zowe/zac/tracking/Roadmap.md

 # Zowe Roadmap

 A document which provides insight into priority items being evaluated, discussed, and possibly implemented within Zowe.
-The Zowe Roadmap is not an official guarantee of delivery for any given item listed here nor is it exhaustive which may become part of Zowe.
+The Zowe Roadmap is not an official guarantee of delivery for any given item listed here nor does it exhaustively list items which may become part of Zowe.

 ## User-facing Items